axze-az/cftal/README.md

 # cftal

-A c++-20 template based short vector library with faithfully rounded elementary functions.
+A c++-20 template based short vector library with faithfully rounded vectorized elementary functions.

 ## Description

 Cftal is a c++-20 template based short vector library with specializations using intrinsic functions.
 The library contains vectorized elementary and some special functions (erf, erfc, tgamma, lgamma, j0, y0, j1 and y1) which are part of the standard c++ math library for
 - double (binary64),
-- single (binary32) and
+- single (binary32),
-- half (binary16)
+- half (binary16) and
+- bfloat16 (brain floating point)

 precision arguments and results.
-The functions are probably faithfully rounded for double, single and half precision.
+The functions are probably faithfully rounded for double, single and half precision and bfloat16.
+The elementary functions for half precision and bfloat16 with one argument are faithfully rounded (if mpfr rounds correctly).
 Tests for a  subset of the numbers for single and double precision show faithfully rounding compared to mpfr.
-The elementary functions for half precision with one argument are faithfully rounded (if mpfr rounds correctly).

 Specializations for x86 processors with instructions set extensions up to AVX2 are implemented and tested.